 - teachers’ training to improve their level of competencies

-- scaling up the successful early childhood education activity from the previous GPE-funded program by implementing the new curriculum all over the country along with supplying materials for early childhood care centers
+- scaling up the successful early childhood education activity from the previous GPE-funded program by implementing the new curriculum throughout the country along with supplying materials for early childhood care centers

 - a total revision of primary education curriculum to make it more relevant and aligned with the national development goals.
 A set of National Standards for Quality Education will be developed and disseminated.

-This component aims to strengthen the human and institutional capacity for effective and efficient monitoring and delivery of educational services.
-The component activities will contribute to strengthening the capacities of the Ministry of Education offices at regional and sub-regional levels.
-These will include:
+- Enhance system capacity and management to strengthen human and institutional capacity for effective and efficient monitoring and delivery of educational services.
+This will strengthen regional and sub-regional offices of the Ministry of Education.

 All amounts are in US dollars.